kowainik/kowainik.github.io/posts-raw/2018-11-18-state-pattern-matching.md

 > `WrongField` error.
 However, it’s quite easy to patch the decoder to take this
 > into consideration.

-We’re using `Either ListValueError` as a return type of our `value` decoder to report errors.
+We’re using `Either ListValueError` as the return type of our `value` decoder to report errors.
 But because of that, it’s not easy to compose different `value` decoders.
 This is how `Decoder` for `User` might look like: